ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

 # **2. Patching**

-Open the RVX Manager.
-Your device may open a settings page for choosing which apps of yours have permission to install unknown apps.
-Find the RVX Manager and give it the permission.

-Then in the Manager, go to Patcher > Select an application.
+Open the RVX Manager and go to Patcher > Select an application.

 Press "**Storage**" [as shown in this image](https://imgur.com/a/vx64z3S).